electrikmilk/liquid-css/ReadMe.md

 Ice gives an opaque, frosted/blurred, refractive chromatic aberrated backdrop filter meant for most materials, especially those on top of content, images, video, etc.

+For a darker background to the ice, use `.black-ice`.

 ### Bubble

 <img width="484" height="195" alt="Screenshot 2025-08-05 at 17 00 41" src="https://github.com/user-attachments/assets/1682276a-34e2-4112-857a-d59a85c27a52" />